commitech/emaildocs/docs/mail.md

 Press the (+) symbol and add your @nussucommit.com email and password.
 Wait for you email to load, it takes a while.

-After the connection is establised and the status is ok, that means you have successfully connect your office 365 account with you @nussucommit.com.
+After the connection is establised and the status is ok, that means you have successfully connect your office 365 account with your @nussucommit.com.

 To send e-mail as your @nussucommit.com email, press (...) symbol when writing a new email, click on 'Show From', and then click on From dropdown button and choose your @nussucommit.com email.